The International Investigations Review: Portugal

 Conclusions and outlook

 In the near future, some major criminal and regulatory cases in Portugal will have relevant developments.
 In particular, a Portuguese court recently ruled a pretrial decision in a case known as Operação Marquês, where a former Portuguese Prime Minister was accused, among others, of the crime of corruption by a political office holder.
-The court ruled that the limitation period for the corruption crimes had already elapsed when the defendants were charged by the Public Prosecutor's Office.
-Therefore, the former prime minister was only brought to criminal trial on charges of money laundering and document forgery.
-However, the Public Prosecutor's Office appealed to the Lisbon Court of Appeal asking that the former prime minister and other defendants be brought to trial on the former corruption charges, and for other crimes, namely money laundering, tax fraud and document forgery.
+The court ruled that the limitation period of the crimes of corruption was already reached when the defendants were charged by the Public Prosecutor's Office.
+Therefore, the former Portuguese Prime Minister was only submitted to criminal trial under charges of money laundering and document forgery.
+However, the Public Prosecutor's Office appealed to the Lisbon Court of Appeals in order to submit that former Prime Minister and other defendants to trial under the former charges of corruption and other crimes, namely money laundering, tax fraud and document forgery.
 That appeal has not yet been admitted.

 1 João Matos Viana is a partner, João Lima Cluny is a managing associate and Tiago Coelho Magalhães is an associate at Morais Leitão, Galvão Teles, Soares da Silva & Associados.